Prostitution and Solicitation for Prostitution

 It is not necessary to seek counsel in prostitution cases but it is a good idea and can save you a lot of time and money.
 Criminal defense attorneys know how the system works and can often times have the charges reduced or the cases dropped all together by knowing how the ins-and-outs of the system.
 For instance, it is not uncommon for the charges to be reduced to trespassing or disturbing the peace which are not priorable offenses in replace of a Penal Code 647(b) which is a priorable offense.

 Criminal defense attorneys can talk to judges and prosecutors and try to have the case dropped or the charges reduced based upon a clients criminal record.
 If a clients criminal record is short then the attorney can claim that it was a brief lapse in judgement and that he or she shouldn’t be charged with a priorable offense.
 Also, if a client has a family and a job the attorney can state a conviction of Penal Code 647(b) could ruin his or her life and that a conviction is not appropriate.
 By using a criminal defense attorney, like Seppi Esfandi, this issue can be handled discretely and promptly with little effect on you.
-Seppi Esfandi is a Criminal Defense Specialist with extensive practice in prostitution cases and has a great record of having theses cases dismissed.
+Seppi Esfandi is a Criminal Defense Expert with extensive practice in prostitution cases and has a great record of having theses cases dismissed.

 1 Who solicits or who agrees to engage in or who engages in any act of prostitution.
 A person agrees to engage in an act of prostitution when, with specific intent to so engage, he or she manifests an acceptance of an offer or solicitation to so engage, regardless of whether the offer or solicitation was made by a person who also possessed the specific intent to engage in prostitution.
 No agreement to engage in an act of prostitution shall constitute a violation of this subdivision unless some act, in addition to the agreement, is done within this state in furtherance of the commission of an act of prostitution by the person agreeing to engage in that act.
 As used in this subdivision, “prostitution” includes any lewd act between persons for money or other consideration.